 |University of Cambridge > Engineering Department > News & Features|

 The ERC encourages researchers to take risks in their research and go beyond established frontiers of knowledge and the boundaries of disciplines.
 The Starting Independent Research Grant scheme targets promising researchers in Europe who have the proven potential of becoming independent research leaders.
-It provides them with between EUR500K and EUR2M over five years to study at an institution of their choice.
-From over 9000 applications for a Starting Independent Research Grant only 220 were successful; a proposal success rate of just three per cent.
+The grant can mount up to 2 million Euros for setting up of a research group and all further costs related to conducting a pioneering research project.

 || Search | CUED | Cambridge University ||